Table of Contents

 Meanwhile, the SmartCode aspect of this premium Kwikset can lock the motorized deadbolt with the press of a button.

-Although it costs a little more than many other home door locks you’ll see around your neighborhood, it’s a good-looking lock with solid bones and premium smart technology.
+Although it costs a little more than many other home locks you’ll see around your neighborhood, it’s a good-looking lock with solid bones and premium smart technology.

 Pros

-- Easy installation
+• Easy installation

-- Premium technology
+• Premium technology

-- Works with home security and automation networks
+• Works with home automation networks

-- Classic good looks
+• Classic good looks

 Cons

-- Short battery life
+• Short battery life

-- Can be tricky to pair at first
+• Can be tricky to pair at first

-- A polished brass finish isn’t for everyone
+• A polished brass finish isn’t for everyone

 4. Yale Assure Lock with Z-Wave – Smart Keypad Deadbolt